onichandame/kickstarter/README.md

 note1: if multiple options from *default*, *desktop* and *server* are specified, only the first one takes effect.

-note2: if a meta option conflicts with a basic option, the basic option overloads the meta one. e.g. *desktop* and *no-gcc* are both specified, all *desktop* options will be enabled but gcc.
+note2: if a meta option conflicts with a basic option, the basic option overloads the meta one. e.g. when *desktop* and *no-gcc* are both specified, all *desktop* options will be enabled but gcc.